Chapter 6 : Alpha Dogs

 The day when a part of the student body is as innocent as they will ever be in their lives.
 That is the day First Years start their classes.
 The day they will remember for the rest of their lives thanks to a certain foursome.

 By second period there were already several first years hung up randomly along the Charms corridor having stepped on invisible rope-snares, their limbs flaying about seeking help from passers-by.
 Some others had fallen though charmed trick steps or were being hugged to death by an animated suit of armour, others had sunk themselves up to their waist in a Quick-tile (where Sirius would charm a floor tile randomly to become a puddle but appear solid until stepped on).
 However their favourites were ones they personally got involved in.

 While we were walking along the corridor to Transfiguration after lunch, Edith pulled me by the sleeve suddenly.

 “Watch,” she said with a knowing smile on her face.
 I followed her gaze and shook my head already beginning to smile.
 In front of an empty classroom Potter and Black were staging themselves for a passing group of first years.

 “Oh man!
 Not again!”
 Sirius cried loudly looking up at a large pink bubble floating around his head.

 “What’s wrong, Padfoot?”
 James walked up to his friend with mock concern while the three first years paused to watch.

 “It’s Bob, my toad, he’s eaten Droobles again!”

 “Yes!
-Look!” he pointed at the large pink bubble next to him “He’s got himself trapped inside a bubble!” cried Sirius in mock hysteria, “Prongs, please tell me you have a pin!
+Look!” he pointed at the large pink bubble next to him “He’s got himself trapped inside a bubble!” cried Sirius in mock hysteria, as he began to shake James by his shoulders “Prongs, please tell me you have a pin!
 I can’t watch him die, Prongs!
 I just can’t!”

 “NOOOO!
 Bobby!”
 Sirius collapsed on James’s shoulder in tears.
 “Not like this, Bobby!”